mayorD19/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 9-A Function that inserts a new node at a given position.
-10-function that deletes the node at index index of a listint_t linked list 11-A function that reverses a listint_t linked list
+10-function that deletes the node at index index of a listint_t linked list 11-A function that reverses a listint_t linked list 12-A Function that prints a listint_t linked list.